MadStu/HTMLCSSEPP/README.md

 - __Footer__

+  - The footer section provides links to some social media websites which all open in a new window.
-  - The footer section simply tells the user who created the website and links externally to my github page.
+  - It also tells the user who created the website and links externally to my github page.

 ![Footer](https://raw.githubusercontent.com/MadStu/HTMLCSSEPP/main/assets/images/readme-images/footer-image.png)